-Forza has not completed the design and engineering of the FX1 sport boat.
-There can be no assurance that Forza will be able to complete development of the FX1 when anticipated, if at all, that we will be able to mass produce the FX1 or that the anticipated features or services to be included in the FX1 will create substantial interest or a market, and therefore Forza's anticipated FX1 product, its sales and growth for our product may not develop as expected, or at all.
+Forza has completed the design and is testing it first monohull sport boat.
+There can be no assurance that Forza will be able to complete testing of their product when anticipated, if at all, that we will be able to mass produce the electric boats or that the anticipated features or services to be included in the electric boat will create substantial interest or a market, and therefore Forza's anticipated product, its sales and growth for our product may not develop as expected, or at all.
 For example, in May 2021 we experienced a small fire in connection with the sea trial of a prototype of our electric boat which resulted in a six-month delay in our design timetable as we implemented changes to the design for outboard electric motor system as a result of the fire.
 We cannot guarantee that similar events will not occur in the future, or that we will be able to contain such events without damage or delay.
-Even if such a market for the FX1 sport boat develops, there can be no assurance that Forza would be able to maintain that market.
+Even if such a market for the electric sport boat develops, there can be no assurance that Forza would be able to maintain that market.

-Forza's operations to date have been primarily limited to finalizing the design and engineering of its electric sport boat as well as organizing and staffing Forza in preparation for launching the FX1 electric boat.
+Forza's operations to date have been primarily limited to finalizing the design and engineering of its electric sport boat as well as organizing and staffing Forza in preparation for launching the electric boat.
 As such, Forza has not yet demonstrated, and the success of Forza is wholly dependent upon, its ability to commercialize its products.
 The successful commercialization of any products will require us to perform a variety of functions, including:

-- completing the design and testing for the FX1 sport boat and Forza's proprietary outboard electric motor; - manufacturing the FX1 sport boats; - developing a vertically integrated direct-to-consumer distribution system; and - conducting sales and marketing activities.
+- completing the design and testing for the electric sport boat and Forza's proprietary outboard electric motor; - manufacturing the electric sport boats; - developing a vertically integrated direct-to-consumer distribution system; and - conducting sales and marketing activities.